dsccommunity/ActiveDirectoryDsc/README.md

 ### 2.16.0.0

 * xAdDomainController: Update to complete fix for SiteName being required field.
 * xADDomain: Added retry logic to prevent FaultException to crash in Get-TargetResource on subsequent reboots after a domain is created because the service is not yet running.
 This error is mostly occur when the resource is used with the DSCExtension on Azure.
+* Converted AppVeyor.yml to use DSCResource.tests shared code.
+* Opted-In to markdown rule validation.
+* Readme.md modified resolve markdown rule violations.
+* Added CodeCov.io support.

 ### 2.15.0.0

 * xAdDomainController: Fixes SiteName being required field.

 ### 2.14.0.0

 * xADDomainController: Adds Site option.
 * xADDomainController: Populate values for DatabasePath, LogPath and SysvolPath during Get-TargetResource.

 ### 2.13.0.0

 * Converted AppVeyor.yml to pull Pester from PSGallery instead of Chocolatey
 * xADUser: Adds 'PasswordAuthentication' option when testing user passwords to support NTLM authentication with Active Directory Certificate Services deployments
 * xADUser: Adds descriptions to user properties within the schema file.
 * xADGroup: Fixes bug when updating groups when alternate Credentials are specified.

 ### 2.12.0.0

 * xADDomainController: Customer identified two cases of incorrect variables being called in Verbose output messages.
 Corrected.
 * xADComputer: New resource added.
 * xADComputer: Added RequestFile support.
 * Fixed PSScriptAnalyzer Errors with v1.6.0.

 ### 2.11.0.0

 * xWaitForADDomain: Made explicit credentials optional and other various updates

 ### 2.10.0.0